h5md/h5md/h5md.rst

 * atomic coordinates in 1,2 or 3D

-  The coordinates are stored in the dataset named "r".
+  The coordinates are stored in the dataset named "position".
 The dataset has the dimensions \[variable\]\[N\]\[D\] where the variable dimension is present to accumulate timesteps.

 * atomic velocities in 1,2 or 3D

-  As for the coordinates in a dataset name "v"
+  As for the coordinates in a dataset named "velocity"

 * atomic forces in 1,2 or 3D

-  As for the coordinates in a dataset name "f"
+  As for the coordinates in a dataset named "force"

 * species identifier (be it a number or a character ?)